 Zion Williamson is 'still growing,' New Orleans Pelicans executive says

-David Griffin, a team executive, told The Athletic on Sunday that the 6-foot 7-inch, 285-pound Williamson is still growing -- and he’s not concerned about the former Duke star’s weight.
+David Griffin, a team executive, told The Athletic on Sunday that the 6-foot-7-inch, 285-pound Williamson is still growing — and he’s not concerned about the former Duke star’s weight.

 ZION WILLIAMSON SIGNS REPORTED 7-YEAR, $75M CONTRACT TO SELL NIKES; ROOKIE CONTRACT SECOND ONLY TO LEBRON'S